nikcleju/IT_Course/Lectures/00_Introduction.md

 Grades

-* Final grade = 0.6 Exam + 0.2 Lab + 0.2 Tests
+* Final grade = 0.6 Exam + 0.4 Applications during semester (Lab + Tests)

 Time schedule

 * 14 weeks of lectures (3h each)
 * 14 weeks of laboratories (2h each)
-* Office hours: Wednesday 11:00 - 13:00 (best by appointment)
+* Office hours: Tuesday 16:00 - 18:00 (best by appointment)

 ### Exercises & Tests

 * 3rd hour of each lecture = exercises

-* There will be 3 semester tests in 5th, 8th and 11th week
+* There will be 3 semester tests, approximately in 5th, 8th and 11th week
+   - more precisely, after the first, second and third chapters

 * Exam: half exercises, half theory questions